Is Bestow Term Life Insurance Right For You?

 Minimum coverage is affordable but big payouts mean big premiums

-When all was said and done, I would have been able to purchase a two-year, $50,000 term life insurance plan for just $4.08 a month.
-In my view, that’s a pretty good deal — and one I’m honestly still considering.
+When all was said and done, I would have been able to purchase a two-year, $50,000 term life insurance plan for just $4.08 a month (note: the two-year option is no longer available).
+In my view, that’s a pretty good deal — and one I was honestly considering for a time.
 Of course, if you wanted to obtain one of those $1 million policies, you’d end up paying far more.
-In fact, when obtaining my initial quote, it looked as those a $1 million 20-year policy would cost me upwards of $50 a month.
-That’s $600 a year and $12,000 over the life of the policy (no pun intended).
+In fact, when obtaining my initial quote, it looked as though a $1 million 20-year policy would cost me upwards of $50 a month.
+That’s $600 a year and $12,000 over the life of the policy.

-For what it’s worth, a basic quote (one obtained without going through the complete application) put the price a bit lower for my wife, coming in at $3 a month for minimum coverage on a two-year policy, $30 for a $1 million 10-year policy, and $39 for a $1 million 20-year policy.
-While these still might sound steep to me, it’s also fairly reasonable when you consider other types of insurance policies — such as auto or health — that can cost just as much if not more for comparable payouts.
+For what it’s worth, a basic quote (one obtained without going through the complete application) put the price a bit lower for my wife, coming in at $30 for a $1 million 10-year policy, and $39 for a $1 million 20-year policy.
+While these still sound steep to me, it’s also fairly reasonable when you consider other types of insurance policies — such as auto or health — that can cost just as much if not more for comparable payouts.
 Plus I suspect that, for most people, a $1 million policy may not be necessary.
 So while it’s nice to have the option, I’d likely end up going with a lower coverage level at this time.

 Final Thoughts on Bestow